 If you’re just starting out and want to test the benefits digital signage brings your business before investing in high-end screens, start with these.
 Firstly, they’ll make less of a dent in your budget, and secondly they might just be the best TV for digital signage if you want less high-end deployments.

-Most importantly, it costs around $400-$500 which is a minimum investment.
-Also, it boasts features such as 4K for great resolution and QLED tech for extra brightness and a longer lifespan.
-You also get Dolby Vision HDR which brings more accuracy and contrast to colors.
+It costs around $650-$850, a minimum investment.
+Also, it boasts features such as 4K for excellent resolution and QLED tech for extra brightness and a longer lifespan.
+You also get Dolby Vision HDR, which gives colors more accuracy and contrast.

 Why select one of these TVs for digital signage?